memgraph/docs/docs/how-to-guides/streams/manage-streams-lab.md

-A transformation module is a set of user-defined transformation procedures written in [C](/reference-guide/streams/transformation-modules/api/c-api.md) or [Python](/reference-guide/streams/transformation-modules/api/python-api.md) that act on data received from a streaming engine.
+A transformation module is a set of user-defined transformation procedures written in [C](/reference-guide/streams/transformation-modules/api/c-api.md) or [Python](/reference-guide/streams/transformation-modules/api/python-api.md) that act on data received from a streaming source.
 Transformation procedures instruct Memgraph on how to transform the incoming messages to consume them correctly.

 At the moment, you can only develop Python transformation modules directly from